 Although the Bobby Fuller Four managed a minor follow-up hit with another cover, Holly's "Love's Made a Fool of You" (#26), most of the American public remained unaware of Fuller's own songwriting talent.
 By then, his compositions had evolved from emulations of his '50s idols to more sophisticated tunes.
 However, Del-Fi did not believe in Fuller's originals, so the group's next single was a bona fide Brill Building tune, "The Magic Touch".
 When it missed the charts entirely, things began to fall apart.
 In July 1966, Fuller returned home to L.A. after a long and stressful tour.
 His band was on the verge of mutiny and Bobby ended up firing drummer DeWayne Quirico over a personal squabble and replaced him with Dalton Powell, an old friend from Texas.
 The West Coast music scene was changing rapidly, with stirrings of psychedelia.
 Fuller was uncertain of his next move.
 No one foresaw the tragedy that would come next.

 On July 18th, just five months after "I Fought The Law" had entered the charts, Bobby's lifeless body was found on the front seat of his mother's Oldsmobile, parked outside of a Los Angeles apartment building.
 His body was badly beaten and a gasoline soaked rag was stuffed in his mouth.
 According to some media sources, he had died in an automobile accident.
-The LAPD ruled Fuller's death a suicide, citing "no evidence of foul play."
-His brother Randy claims that the police never even checked the car for fingerprints.
+The Los Angeles Police ruled Fuller's death a suicide, citing "no evidence of foul play."
+His brother Randy claimed that the police never even checked the car for fingerprints.
 Those closest to Bobby suspected that he had been murdered.
-Fuller had been dating a young woman named Melanie, whose reportedly jealous club-owner ex-boyfriend was rumored to be tied to organized crime.
+Fuller had been dating a young woman named Melanie, whose reportedly jealous, club-owner ex-boyfriend was rumored to be tied to organized crime.
 After Fuller's death, she disappeared and was not heard from for many years.
 When she finally surfaced, she denied any knowledge of Fuller's death.
-A private investigator hired by Fuller's parents and the group's manager Bob Keane was shot at and quit the case after a few days.
+A private investigator hired by Fuller's parents and the group's manager, Bob Keane, was shot at and quit the case after a few days.

-Bobby Fuller was just 23 years old at the time of his death.
-In later years, a book titled Never to Be Forgotten included details of six different theories about the still-unsolved case.
+Bobby Fuller was just twenty-three years old at the time of his death.
+In later years, a book titled Never To Be Forgotten included details of six different theories about the still-unsolved case.
 After they lost Bobby, his brother Randy tried to keep the group going, but it didn't last long.
 Royalty checks also stopped, despite the fact that the band's material kept showing up on Rock 'n' Roll hit collections issued by Norton Records, Del-Fi Records, Rhino Records and Munster Records for many years.
 The Bobby Fuller Drive reunion group was formed in 1999.
-In 2003 they released a CD called "Breakin Rocks" which includes updated versions of original BF4 songs, including "I Fought The Law", "Let Her Dance", "New Shade Of Blue" and "Never To Be Forgotten".
+In 2003 they released a CD called "Breakin Rocks", which included updated versions of original Bobby Fuller Four songs, including "I Fought The Law", "Let Her Dance", "New Shade Of Blue" and "Never To Be Forgotten".